interviewgrab/resume-service/infra/README.md

 2. `cdk deploy`

 ## To deploy code changes:
-0. Login to AWS via this link: https://d-9067b5bbe4.awsapps.com/start and get keys
+0. Login to AWS via this link: https://d-9067b5bbe4.awsapps.com/start and select access via CLI
-0. run `aws-cli configure` and put your AWS keys here
+0. copy and past the env variables to your terminal
 1. cd infra
+2. nvm use
 2. export DEPLOY_COMMIT="the commit you want to deploy"
 3. cdk deploy